top of page

 If a Black man in this space told you that your approach felt like projection rather than desire, could you actually hear that without shutting down?

-Is QOS part of how you move or has it become the main thing you lead with?
+Is the Queen of Spades lifestyle part of how you move or has it become the main thing you lead with?

 Answer those honestly.
 Not to perform accountability.
 Because the dynamic only stays clean when both people in it are real about what's driving them.